Al3zama1/swe-notes/CCNA/41 - QoS.md

 		* Jitter will negatively affect the audio quality of phone calls, so IP phones have a 'jitter buffer' to provide a fixed delay to audio packets.
 However, if the Jitter is too high, it will overrun the buffer and the audio quality will suffer.
 	* **Loss**:
 		* The % of packets sent that do not reach their destination.
-		* Can be caused by faulty cables or if the network is congested and the device's packet queue get full, it will start discarding packets that can't fit into the queue.
+		* Can be caused by faulty cables or if the network is congested and the device's packet queue gets full, it will start discarding packets that can't fit into the queue.
 * The following standards are recommended for acceptable interactive audio (ie. phone call, zoom call audio) quality.
 If these standards are not met, there could be a noticeable reduction in the quality of the phone call.
 	* **One-way delay**: 150 ms or less.
 	* **Jitter**: 30ms or less.